 After coming home, I typed out and showed my chapter to a few more friends...which is how Linore Burkard caught wind of it.
 She’s a successful author from my former church.
 She also has a sharp eye for detail and a penchant for blunt honesty, so you can imagine my clashing emotions when she asked to see my work.
 Excitement tangled with embarrassment.
 On the one hand, I desperately wanted to know whether or not I had actual skill.
 On the other, I steeled myself to get wrecked.
 How shocked and relieved I was then, when she returned impressed!
 Despite my inexperience, she felt I had great potential and a story really worth pursuing!
 Few things are more empowering than a genuine compliment.
 Thus, by her urging and guidance, I took a deep breath, took the plunge, and joined the American Christian Fiction Writers (ACFW) for proper training.
 I entered their critique loops, and a new direction took over.
 Celestial, the book, began.
 Boy howdy, I had no idea what I was getting into....nor how long it would take....

 I hope you liked this entry of Celestial Diaries!
 There’s more to come!
 Please consider liking, sharing, and leaving a comment.
-And if you’d like to see more of what I do and my upcoming book, Celestial, visit my Celestial book page and consider subscribing for my free newsletter below for updates, discounts on my editing services, and prize draws!
+And if you’d like to see more of what I do and my book, Celestial, visit my Celestial book page for shopping links and consider subscribing for my free newsletter below for updates, discounts on my editing services, and prize draws!
 Thank you!